Clinics & Services

 Condoms - We cannot prescribe condoms on the NHS, but we do have a supply to start people off with.
 You can buy them from chemists or obtain them free from family planning clinics.

-Coil fitting - We are fitting more and more intra-uterine devices these days, especially Mirena and Jaydess, the progesterone-releasing coils.
+Coil fitting - We are fitting more and more intra-uterine devices these days, especially Mirena and Kyleena, the progesterone-releasing coils.
 Please make an appointment to discuss the coil.
-If you decide to have one fitted, you will need a coil fitting appointment with Dr. Kroll or Dr. Lucas and a nurse, at the appropriate time in your cycle.
+If you decide to have one fitted, you will need a coil fitting appointment with Dr Lucas or Dr Dickinson and a nurse, at the appropriate time in your cycle.
 Please remember to take a painkiller before you come for the fitting, as the procedure can be uncomfortable and give some period like cramps afterwards.

 Cap fitting - We can fit you with a contraceptive diaphragm, or 'cap', and teach you how to use it.
 Nuva ring and Evra - we can also offer the new vaginal ring which is the equivalent of the combined pill and the contraceptive patch if other methods don't suit.

 Injectable contraception - We offer three-monthly progesterone injections, which provide very reliable contraception.
 They are particularly suitable for people with high blood pressure, people who are likely to forget the pill, and people who don't want a coil.

 Contraceptive implant - Dr Lucas and Dr Carter offer Nexplanon progesterone implants, which provide very reliable contraception.
 They are particularly suitable for people with high blood pressure, people who are likely to forget the pill, and people who don't want a coil.
 They last 3 years.

 Family Planning Association

 Marie Stopes sexual health charity

 The Health Authority runs a recall system and our nurses do most of the routine smears.
 We are now using the new and more accurate liquid based sampling technique.